Kilvny/Story-book-using-Express/README.md

 - Create account using googleOauth
 - Save user's info and stories on mongoose cloud mongoDB
 - Read, update and delete records from mongoDB
-- Keep the seesion for the loggedn in user
+- Keep the seesion for the logged in user
 - Creating API routes
 - Protecting API routes / authenticate access
 - Different errors handling